-This Steak Pie with puff pastry recipe has everything you need in a comfort food meat pie.
+This Easy Steak Pie with puff pastry recipe has everything you need in a comfort food meat pie.
 Tasty home cooked beef and rich gravy.
+Simply delicious.

-This Steak Pie recipe is filled with meltingly soft and tender beef, rich tasty gravy and topped with crunchy puff pastry.
+This recipe is filled with meltingly soft and tender beef, rich tasty gravy and topped with crunchy puff pastry.

-Even better, it’s super easy to make (easy, not quick, but hardly any ‘hands on’ cooking time, so let’s forgive it okay?)
+Even better, it’s super easy to make (easy, not quick, but hardly any ‘hands on’ cooking time, so let’s forgive it OK?)

 Serve this for a midweek treat or a Sunday lunch.
-Leftovers are so good too.
+Leftovers are so good too, or eat one, freeze one, as a handy batch cook hack!

 - Green vegetables